 This is part of my HL7 article series.
-Before we get started on this tutorial, have a quick look at my earlier article titled “A Very Short Introduction to the HL7 2.x Standard” for quick introduction to the HL7 2.x standard.
+Before we get started on this tutorial, have a quick look at my earlier article titled “A Very Short Introduction to the HL7 2.x Standard”.
 This tutorial assumes you know Java or any equivalent object-oriented language.

 My previous tutorial "HL7 Programming using Java" gave you a foundational understanding of HL7 2.x message transmission, reception and message acknowledgement.
 Although this was fine for understanding the basics of HL7 message processing, this won't be sufficient for more complex message processing requirements we often encounter in the real world.
 You will often need a larger programming framework or a library that provides pre-built support to enable message construction, parsing, validation, transmission and reception of a broad set of HL7 2.x standards and its numerous trigger events/message types.
 One such framework or library that is available for the Java language is the HAPI HL7 Library.
 This library came out of work undertaken at a Canadian university in the early 2000s, and then grew steadily over the years to support nearly all HL7 Version 2.x Standards (includes 2.1, 2.2, 2.3, 2.3.1, 2.4, 2.5, 2.5.1, and 2.6 at the time of writing this article).
 The library has been used both directly and "under the covers" by numerous commercial as well as open source health interface applications.
 I have used this software both directly in some custom applications that I wrote in Java as well as indirectly when I used some popular healthcare interface engines such as Mirth Connect in the past.
 The library is also being used to power some of the latest FHIR-based applications and initiatives whose primary goal being to make the task of interoperability between web-enabled healthcare applications even easier.
 In this introductory tutorial, my task is to introduce you to the very basics of the HAPI toolkit/library by creating a basic patient admit HL7 message using the HL7 2.3 standard.